Diary for Thursday, February 25, 1915:

 Poland: Below bombards Osovyets fortress until February 27.

-Galicia: Only half Russian 167th Reserve Infantry Regiment de-trains at Lemberg.
+Galicia: Only half Russian 167th Reserve Infantry Regiment entrains at Lemberg.

-Western Front: French aircrafts drop 60 bombs on German rail stations and concentrations in Champagne; 3 bombs on Metz barracks.
+Western Front: French aircraft drop 60 bombs on German rail stations and concentrations in Champagne; 3 bombs on Metz barracks.

 Eastern Front: Heavy bomber IM Kievsky bombs two munition trains near Willenberg.